AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-duration.md

 ##

 The duration of the project counts the number of days between the two task dates based on the Schedule associated with the project or the users assigned to the tasks.
-For information about which schedule `Workfront` uses to calculate duration, see [Schedules overview](../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/schedules-overview.md).
+For information about which schedule Workfront uses to calculate duration, see [Schedules overview](../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/schedules-overview.md).

 ## Types of project Duration

-There are two types of Project Duration and the formulas by which  `Workfront` calculates them:
+There are two types of Project Duration and the formulas by which&nbsp;Workfront calculates them:

 * `Planned Duration`:&nbsp;